Minimum Input Voltage CMOS Solution

 How to calculate Minimum Input Voltage CMOS?

-The Minimum Input Voltage CMOS formula is defined as Minimum input voltage which can be interpreted as logic "1" is calculated using Minimum Input Voltage = (Supply Voltage+(Threshold Voltage of PMOS Without Body Bias)+Transconductance Ratio*(2*Output Voltage+Threshold Voltage of NMOS Without Body Bias))/(1+Transconductance Ratio).
+Minimum Input Voltage CMOS is the lowest voltage level that can be applied to the input terminal of a CMOS device while ensuring proper functionality and reliable operation, typically defined to maintain signal integrity and avoid triggering unintended circuit states is calculated using Minimum Input Voltage = (Supply Voltage+(Threshold Voltage of PMOS Without Body Bias)+Transconductance Ratio*(2*Output Voltage+Threshold Voltage of NMOS Without Body Bias))/(1+Transconductance Ratio).
 To calculate Minimum Input Voltage CMOS, you need Supply Voltage (VDD), Threshold Voltage of PMOS Without Body Bias (VT0,p), Transconductance Ratio (Kr), Output Voltage (Vout) & Threshold Voltage of NMOS Without Body Bias (VT0,n).
 With our tool, you need to enter the respective value for Supply Voltage, Threshold Voltage of PMOS Without Body Bias, Transconductance Ratio, Output Voltage & Threshold Voltage of NMOS Without Body Bias and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know